atwellpub/pure-js-remember-form-inputs/README.md

 # Licensing

 Free to use.
 Free to modify.
-The asset took about 4 hours to create.
+This asset took about 4 hours to create.
 If you'd like to say thanks, my PP is hudson.atwell@gmail.com!